 Florida State is one of only three teams in the ACC with at least nine players selected in the last eight NBA Drafts.
-Only North Carolina (with 16 selections) and Duke (with 14 selections) have more NBA Draft picks since 2004 than Florida State among the current 12 ACC teams.
+Only North Carolina (with 17 selections) and Duke (with 14 selections) have more NBA Draft picks since 2004 than Florida State among the current 12 ACC teams.

-Under Hamilton's leadership, Miami became one of the nation's top programs, advancing to postseason play five times in his final six seasons with three consecutive NCAA Tournament appearances coming from in 1998, 1999 and 2000.
+Under Hamilton's leadership, Miami became one of the nation's top programs, advancing to postseason play five times in his final six seasons with three consecutive NCAA Tournament appearances in 1998, 1999 and 2000.
 Miami's winning records in his final six seasons meant the Hurricanes joined Syracuse and Connecticut as the only Big East schools to have an overall winning record from 1995-2000.
 The Hurricanes' 48-22 Big East mark over his last four seasons tied Connecticut for the best conference record over that period.
 Over his last two seasons, Miami registered a league-best 28-6 conference record for an .824 winning percentage.

 Along with the rise of the Hurricanes' program, Hamilton's players also continued to develop and win individual awards.
 In 2000, guard Johnny Hemsley earned All-Big East Second-Team honors while center Mario Bland earned All-Conference Third-Team honors.
 In 1999, Hemsley and forward Tim James earned All-Big East First-Team honors.
-The Hurricanes joined Syracuse (eight times), Georgetown (twice), Pittsburgh, St. John's and Villanova as the only schools to have two players earn All-Big East First-Team honors in the same season.
+The Hurricanes and Syracuse (twice), were the only schools to have two players earn All-Big East First-Team honors in the same season at least once during Hamilton's tenure at Miami.
 In ten seasons under Hamilton, the Hurricanes had 13 All-Conference selections.